atdrago/negative/README.md

 ## Developing

 ### Compiling
 - `gulp` - Compile, combine, and minify files for the renderer process.
 This isn't necessary for files in the main process.
+Make sure this is running when working on UI.

 ### NPM Scripts
 - `npm start` - Start the app with the following environment variables: